sreedevi-langoju/12weekawsworkshopchallenge/week9/Labs/EventDriven_Architecture_Using_Terraform.md

 Note: Don't change the location of the new file, keep it default, i.e. inside the task_10102 folder.

 Paste the below contents in variables.tf file.
+You can find the same file week9/Labs repository.

 ```
  variable "access_key" {